Close-up #7: 1933(?) Triumph SN 7039

 The label inside the guitar is the "silver oval" type which was used on Masterbilt instruments until 1934 – a label not bearing any model info or serial number.
 On early Epiphones, the serial number is usually stamped into the wood next to the label.
 The SN of this Triumph is clearly readable: "7039" – which is rather a surprise!
 Why?

 How can this mismatch of features and SN be explained?
-We can only speculate: Were these guitars actually built in 1932 and intended to have a 60xx serial number – however the Epiphone worker applying the serial number mistakenly grabbed for a punch stamp with a "7" instead of a "6"?
-Or were these early, unnumbered examples which received a much later SN when finally offered for sale in 1933?
-Or were these guitars actually built in late 1933 as suggested by their SNs, but with specs and parts of 1931–32 models?
+We can only guess: We are convinced that these unusual Triumph and Royal examples were actually built in 1932 and were intended to have a 60xx serial number – however we imagine that the Epiphone worker stamping the serial number mistakenly grabbed for a number punch with a "7" instead of a "6" ...

 (Oct 7, 2016 – with later edits)